How Divorce Can Affect Your Car Insurance

 Sometimes couples can get lucky and, even though their romantic and legal partnership is at an end, they can remain partners on their car insurance policy.
-Even amicable divorces can be expensive, and saving at least some money on your automotive insurance policy can help ease the pangs of separation.
+Even amicable divorces can be expensive, and saving at least some money on your automotive insurance policy can help.

 Auto Insurance for Divorced Spouses – Covering Your Bases

 If you are the one moving out of your family home, then your auto policy will depend greatly on whether or not your current policy will be in the same zip code as your new policy.
 And you can use our handy quote generator below to find out which zip codes near you offer lower car insurance rates for divorced women online.

 Moving to a zip code with low crime rates (especially reported theft) or less traffic — or both — will definitely help you find a lower monthly premium.
 Even something as seemingly unimportant as parking your car in a garage at night could help lower your rates.
 But if you’re forced to park your car curbside every evening, then your premiums might actually go up.